LeonAaron/Portfolio/S&P 500 Stock Analyzer/README.md

 S&P 500 Stock Analyzer is a Python-based desktop application that helps users evaluate whether a publicly traded company is a good value investment.
 Built with financial principles used by professional analysts, the app scores each stock based on six key metrics and compares its performance to top competitors in the same industry.
 The GUI provides a user-friendly interface for analyzing individual stocks and visualizing their financial strengths and weaknesses.

 The project was created using **pandas** for data analysis and **Tkinter** for the graphical user interface.
-It was designed to support real-world investing decisions and was used to guide $10,000 in stock selections for the **Hagan Scholarship Foundation** investment account.
+It was designed to support real-world investing decisions and was used to guide $10,000 in stock selections for a **Hagan Scholarship Foundation** investment account.

 ---